cycfi/elements/docs/setup.md

 Infra provides some basic groundwork common to Cycfi libraries, including Elemental.
-JSON provides Strict, type-safe, c++ to JSON I/O.  It's easiest to place your clone of the infra library in the same directory as you have the Elemental C++ GUI library.
+JSON provides Strict, type-safe, c++ to JSON I/O.  It's easiest to place your clone of the infra and json libraries in the same directory as you have the Elemental C++ GUI library.

-If you wish to place them somewhere else, then you need to set the cmake variable CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT on the cmake command line
+If you wish to place them somewhere else, then you need to set the cmake variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT on the cmake command line
 invocation:

 ```